Oyvindkg/SwiftProductGenerator/README.md

 # SwiftProductGenerator
-A cartesian product generator written in swift
+A generic cartesian product generator written in swift

+## Mission
+Reduce memory consumption and processing time for cartesian product of arbitrary arrays.
+Initially used in a General Arc Consistency implementation

 ## Usage